kevin-chalmers/set10108/labs/lab03/README.md

 ### Test Function

-Below is a function that can test the effect of scheduling for us.
-It runs based on the value of `i` passed in.
+Below is a function that can test the effect of scheduling.
+Work is dependant on the value of `i`.

 ```cpp
 // Let's create a function that relies on i to determine the amount of work